Mila-Vision-RG/mila-vision-rg.github.io/index.md

 ### Schedule of talks

-We generally hold our meetings weekly on Mondays.
+We generally hold our meetings weekly on Tuesdays.
 If you would like to join or give a talk, send an [email](mailto:aarash.feizi@mail.mcgill.ca)!

 | Date          | Presenter             | Title                                                                                  | Slides |
 |---------------|-----------------------|----------------------------------------------------------------------------------------|--------|